sarvjeets/lakshmi/README.md

 Options:
   --version      Show the version and exit.
   -r, --refresh  Re-fetch all data instead of using previously cached data.
-                 For large portfolios this would be extremely slow.
+                 For large portfolios, this would be extremely slow.
   --help         Show this message and exit.

 Commands: